jakoblundoe/scripts-for-Reaper/README.md

 ### Scripts for Reaper
 Simple custom Lua-scripts for Reaper which is made based on my own workflow needs.
-This repo is made public to help others who seeks similar actions within Reaper.
-I will only update or change the scripts if my own needs change.
-I hope you will find them useful.
+Maybe others would find them useful so decided to share!

 ### Scripts

 #### JL_toggle mute on items if same else mute
 -- Toggle mute on selected media items with the following conditions:<br>